kif/SE_training/2_Distribution/index.rst

 Building Wheels
 ---------------

-You will need setuptools and wheel:
+You will need setuptools and wheel installed:

 .. code-block:: shell